jbohren/plaid/README.md

 plaid ws COMMAND [ARG...]
 ```

-### Workspace Configuratin File
+### Workspace Configuration File

-The `plaid` cli tool reads in varables from `plaid.conf` if it exists in the
+The `plaid` cli tool reads in variables from `plaid.conf` if it exists in the
 root of your workspace.

 #### Eye Candy

-To add an optional workspace nickname to your prompt, add the folowing to the `plaid.conf` file:
+To add an optional workspace nickname to your prompt, add the following to the `plaid.conf` file:

 ```bash
 PROMPT_PREFIX="[megamaid] "